 Contains Industry/Business Knowledge

 Look for Learning Management Systems developed by companies with knowledge and experience in your industry.
 It is a bonus if the Learning Management System focuses on your specific type of business.
 Business and industry knowledge and experience helps to ensure that the system contains training and development modules that directly fit the learning needs of your employees.
 Without the need to customize and personalize a more generic system, investing in a Learning Management System with this type of knowledge can reduce the costs in personalizing the content prior to launching it.
+By the way, don’t forget about your content needs.
+Having a platform which also provides ready-to-go content is a net plus.
+Make sure to preview some of the courses from the content library to make sure they actually meet your needs.

 It Passes a Test Drive